mickfuzz/phd4/_posts/thesis_chapters/2023-2-5-Data-Methods.md

 #### Impact of half baked game platformer

 platformer?
 retro?
- any thing observable.
+existing research on attraction of retro on half baked games on culture and livingstone

 PERHAPS KEEP EACH DISCUSSION POINT HERE IN THE SECTIONS ABOVE - OR IF MORE OVERARCHING MOVE TO FINAL DISCUSSION SECTION.